Roasted Pumpkin Silk Pie with Toffee

 - 1 teaspoon vanilla extract Add to list

-- 1/4 cup crushed toffee or brittle Add to list
+- 1/4 cup crushed toffee Add to list

-Wash the pumpkin and cut it in half.
-Place in a roasting pan, cut side down, and roast in a 350° F oven for about 45 minutes, depending on size, until it is very tender when poked with a fork.
+Wash pumpkin and cut it in half.
+Place on a baking sheet, cut side down, and roast for about 45 minutes, depending on size, until it is very tender when poked with a fork.
 Allow to cool slightly; remove the seeds and strings.
-Scrape the pulp from the shell and put it through a ricer, food processor or blender.
+Scrape pulp from shell and put it through a ricer, food processor or blender.
 (You may do this up to 2 days in advance and refrigerate.)

 Line a 9-inch pie pan with pie dough.